RetailItalia/Dandy/Dandy/Readme.md

 * `[ToTable("Tablename")]` - custom tabke mapping
 * `[Map(_ => _.{field}).ToColumn({column})]` - map a entity field to a specific table column

+Remember to include `SqlMapperExtensions.InitMapping();` as part of the configuraiton of the app.
+This allows the framework to auto register custom maapprings in the current assembly.

 Pagination
 ----------
 The GetAll function support pagination.
 This is enabled providing the `page` and `pageSize` parameters.